Washing With Honey

 To test this honey I washed exclusively with it for two weeks.
 Once a day I scooped about a teaspoon of honey onto my fingers and applied it onto my wet face.
 I left it on between 10 minutes and two hours while studying or cleaning.
 It is definitely sticky so tying hair back is a must!

 I loved this routine!
 It's such a low cost DIY and took literally no time to make.
 I required zero moisturizer with the honey face wash, didn't have any adverse reactions to it, and was left smelling great!
 Avocado honey left my sensitive skin happy, balanced, moisturized, and soft.
-I don't think I'll incorporate this as my everyday face wash, but I will start to use this as a calming and moisturizing face mask.
+I don't think I'll incorporate this into my routine as my everyday face wash, but I will start to use this as a calming and moisturizing face mask.
 For some variety I'll mix in avocado, oats, or lemon.

 This blog is written by Emily Davis, co-chair for E3's Zero Waste Campaign